covjson/specification/spec.md

 A simple compression scheme typically used for storing low-resolution floating point data as small integers in binary formats is the offset/factor encoding.
 When using CBOR as serialization format, this encoding scheme may be used for the `"values"` array as described below.

-- A range object may have two members with the names `"offset"` and `"factor"` where the value of each is a number.
+- A range object may have both or none of the `"offset"` and `"factor"` members where the value of each is a number.
 - If both `"offset"` and `"factor"` are present in a range object, each non-null value `v` in `"values"` must be converted to `v * factor + offset` when accessing it and all values in the `"values"` array must be integers or nulls.
 The converted value is always a floating point number and therefore this mechanism shall not be used for values that shall result in integers.

 #### 3.2.2.
 Missing Value Encoding (CBOR-only)